 Our inaugural Associate Board started in January 2013 and is a dedicated group of emerging leaders in the community who strengthen our organization through social media presence, attracting the next generation of donors, members, and volunteers, fundraising events, outreach, and developing strong ties with other associate boards and agencies in Chicago.

 Interested in what they’re doing?
-Follow the NAMI-GC Associate Board on Facebook
+Follow the NAMI Chicago Associate Board on Facebook.